NERDDISCO/luminave/README.md

 * Download and install [fivetwelve-bridge](https://github.com/usefulthink/fivetwelve-bridge/)
 * Start the WebSocket server provided by fivetwelve-bridge with `npm start`
-* In VisionLord: Click the "connect" button of the fivetwelve component
+* In luminave: Click the "connect" button of the fivetwelve component

 If you start the timeline all data is also send to fivetwelve